+an attachment).
+See Attachment #1

-Student Learning Benchmarks Outcomes
+Student Learning Benchmarks

-[
+Outcomes

 1. Analyze the Students will describe in

 development of self in reading responses how

 relation to others and an individual's social

 society. status/attainment can

-predicted by the
+society. predicted by the

 collective's social

 status/attainment in

 regard to black

-Americans
+2 E : 1: Americans

 2. Examine diverse Students will describe in

 values that form book reviews why

 civically engaged and historic issues from the

 informed members of Civil War and

 society.
 Reconstruction are still

 relevant today

 3. Evaluate solutions to Students will describe in

 real-world social and the research paper the

 cultural problems. social problems and

-cultural problems.

 cultural development

 occurring during the

 Civil War and

 Reconstruction periods

 4. Identify the main Students will include a

 arguments, trends, and literature review

 issues in the study of outlining major schools

 African American, Civil of thought in the

 War, and research paper

-Reconstruction histories 1 1
+Reconstruction histories

 5. Evaluate individual Students will be able to

 and collective black debate during in class

 agency during the Civil discussion whether

 War and Reconstruction black Americans were

-war and Reconstruction

 primarily victims,

 bystanders, or agents of

 social change during the

 Civil War and

 Reconstruction periods

 6. Develop a historical In the midterm essay,

 perspective with students will discuss in

 increased awareness of class personal bias or

 how personal bias and preconceived

 opinion shape historical understandings of black

 analysis uplift including issues of

-anary 515 accommodation, self-

-defense, voting rights,

-7 11 66 11 1 and civil rights

-7. Use effectively the Students will

-skills of critical demonstrate critical

-thinking, oral thinking by formulating

-communication and original arguments and

-analytical writing effective use of

-grammar, structure and

-organization, in book

-reviews, readings

-responses, research

-papers, and research

-presentations
+accommodation, self- defense, voting rights, and civil rights 7.
+Use effectively the skills of critical thinking, oral communication and analytical writing Students will demonstrate critical thinking by formulating original arguments and effective use of grammar, structure and organization, in book reviews, readings responses, research papers, and research presentations